In Summary

 The Antioxidant Paradox

 The failure of the antioxidant hypothesis at high supplemental doses is not a failure of the underlying biology — oxidative stress genuinely contributes to disease.
 It is a failure of the pharmacological model that assumes isolated high-dose compounds replicate the effects of the complex molecular matrix of whole foods.
-Whole-food antioxidants arrive embedded in a regulatory context — alongside other polyphenols, fiber, minerals, and biological response modifiers — that governs their activity in ways that isolated high-dose supplements cannot replicate.
+Whole-food antioxidants arrive embedded in a regulatory context — alongside other polyphenols, fiber, minerals, and biological response modifiers — that governs their activity in ways isolated high-dose supplements cannot replicate.

 The Korean Medicine Perspective